austinmama/vsrx/vsrx-default-config.md

 }
 ```

-THe following table illustrates network interface definitions for the previous configuration:
+The following table illustrates network interface definitions for the previous configuration:

 | Interface Name    |  Interface Function      |
 | :---          |   :---         |